-Executive Decree No. 6 of January 25, 2024, which regulates the sanitary aspects of processing, storing, distributing, retailing, and transporting of national and imported meats and pork products in the various establishments in the country, and to issue other provisions.

-Ministry of Agricultural Development (MIDA) Resolution No. OAL-211-2019 of December 10, 2019, which creates the National Commission for Ordering and Compliance for the importation of meats and poultry.

-MIDA's Resolution No. OAL-121-2019 of October 17, 2019, which establishes the National Traceability Program, requiring that all imported meats and poultry must have labeled the country of origin, and to verify the compliance of the prohibition of commercialization of frozen meats and poultry.

-MICI's Resolution No. 86 of August 20, 2019, which establishes the measures for commercialization of beef.

-Cabinet Decree No. 29 of December 10, 2019, that adds beef as sensitive product for the national economy.

-Law No. 352 of January 18, 2023, establishes the State agri-food policy and dictates other provisions (PADE law, in Spanish).
+- Executive Decree No. 71 of December 29, 2023, of the Ministry of Health (MINSA), which modifies the sanitary regulations for the processing, storage, distribution, sale and transportation of beef, goat, buffalo, and sheep products. - Executive Decree No. 6 of January 25, 2024, which regulates the sanitary aspects of processing, storing, distributing, retailing, and transporting of national and imported meats and pork products in the various establishments in the country, and to issue other provisions. - MIDA's Resolution No. OAL-211-2019 of December 10, 2019, which creates the National Commission for Ordering and Compliance for the importation of meats and poultry. - MIDA's Resolution No. OAL-121-2019 of October 17, 2019, which establishes the National Traceability Program, requiring that all imported meats and poultry must have labeled the country of origin, and to verify the compliance of the prohibition of commercialization of frozen meats and poultry. - MICI's Resolution No. 86 of August 20, 2019, which establishes measures for commercialization of beef. - Cabinet Decree No. 29 of December 10, 2019, that adds beef as a sensitive product for the national economy. - Law No. 352 of January 18, 2023, establishes the State agri-food policy and dictates other provisions (PADE law, in Spanish).
 Article 20 creates the position of a "Private Customs Observer", with room for one from each association of local agricultural producers, in each of the ports of entry or bonded warehouse where official inspections of imported food are carried out.
 The role will observe if officials are properly applying customs, sanitary, and phytosanitary procedures, with the objective of protecting sensitive agricultural products.
 Article 35 prohibits the sale or distribution from state-owned storage, collection, processing, or commercialization infrastructure of those foods that are not produced locally in the country.

 Exporting onions and potatoes has become very challenging with Panama's Technical Regulations on Onions and Potatoes, which, among other regulations, contains a harvest date commercialization window of between 75 and 120 post-harvests for onions and a harvest date commercialization window of 30 days (ambient storage) and 90 days (refrigerated) for potatoes.
+Onions and potatoes must have the harvest, packing, and expiration date, on each bag label, based on the respective technical regulations: DGNTI-COPANIT 52-2017 for Onions, and DGNTI-COPANIT 65- 2019 for Potatoes.

 On March 30, 2021, Panama eliminated the Panamanian Food Safety Authority (formerly AUPSA in Spanish) and created the Panamanian Food Agency (APA in Spanish) to manage the procedures for all food imports, exports, and local food industry production into an online single window.
-During the coming year, it is expected that the Government of Panama will continue to implement APA, creating new import procedures for agricultural products that are "sensitive" for Panamanian local production, such as pork, beef, dairy products, poultry, rice, onions, and potatoes.
+During the coming year, it is expected that the Government of Panama will continue to implement APA, creating new import procedures for agricultural products that are "sensitive" for

+Panamanian local production, such as pork, beef, dairy products, poultry, rice, onions, and potatoes.
 However, the United States - Panama Agreement regarding certain sanitary and phytosanitary measures and technical standards affecting trade in agricultural products, in effect since 2006, should continue supporting U.S. food and agricultural product exports to Panama, without major obstacles.